04 Apr Why are Hospital Cleanrooms Important in Modern Healthcare?

 Negative Pressure Rooms

-Negative pressure rooms, on the other hand, keeps and contains pathogens.
-It maintains a lower air pressure inside than in the surrounding areas.
+Negative pressure rooms, on the other hand, keep and contain pathogens.
+They maintain a lower air pressure inside than in the surrounding areas.
 If a breach occurs, the pressure differential will draw air into the negative pressure room, preventing contaminated air from escaping.

 This has been especially useful in the last few years, with the so-called isolation rooms designed to prevent the spread of COVID-19 and other infectious diseases.